Entanglement-invertible channels

-\emph{Proof of 2.} We will now show that entanglement-reversibility implies $\dim(A) \leq \dim(B)$, with unitarity of the 2-morphisms~\eqref{eq:biisomeqs} iff this is an equality.
-For concision we will write $I: H \otimes X \to Y \otimes E$ for the first isometric 2-morphism in~\eqref{eq:biisomeqs}, and $I': X \otimes E^* \to H \otimes Y$ for the second isometric 2-morphism in~\eqref{eq:biisomeqs}.
+We will first show that entanglement-reversibility implies $\dim(A) \leq \dim(B)$, with unitarity of the 2-morphisms~\eqref{eq:biisomeqs} iff this is an equality.
+For conciseness we will write $I: H \otimes X \to Y \otimes E$ for the first isometric 2-morphism in~\eqref{eq:biisomeqs}, and $I': X \otimes E^* \to H \otimes Y$ for the second isometric 2-morphism in~\eqref{eq:biisomeqs}.
 We have the following equations for $I$:

 Here on each line the first equality is by the definition of an isometry and the second equality is by isotopy, pulling the $I$-box round the loop.
 Choosing indices $i \in [m], j \in [n]$ and using~\eqref{eq:tracedef}, we see that these lines reduce to: